 You could volunteer in a woman’s shelter, maybe helping to teach the children of the women staying there while they regroup on where to go and what to do next.
 You could volunteer as a teacher’s aid or even a teacher in a village school.

-“It’s not necessary that you have experience or any special qualifications,” Mónica explained.
+“It’s not necessary that volunteers have experience or any special qualifications,” Mónica says.
 “It’s very difficult for these remote schools to find teachers.
-With your backgrounds, you would be very welcome to teach primary-age children.
+Someone coming to us from North America or Europe, for example, with all of that education and life experience, would be very welcome to teach primary-age children.

 “And the children will love you.
 To them, you’ll be like a figure out of a fairy tale.”

 The Fundación Bolívar offers 24/7 support for its volunteers.
 If you’re coming to Ecuador specifically to participate in a Fundación Bolívar program, you’ll be met at the airport and delivered to accommodation for your getting-acquainted/language-study transition period.